Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

-Now, we investigate a maximum temperature of the universe (i.e. $T_{max}$) that enable the formation of stars, planets and life.
-For a universe with $T<T_{max}$ habitable condition in general is satisfied.
-The time scale for the formation of life should be at least larger than the time scale for the planet formation.
-In terms of star formation that should be at least after the second generations of stars where heavy elements have already been synthesized.
+Now, we investigate a maximum temperature of the universe (i.e. $T_{max}$) that enables the formation of stars, planets and life.
+For a universe with $T<T_{max}$, the habitable condition is satisfied in general.
+The time-scale for the formation of life should be at least larger than the time-scale for the planet formation.
+In terms of star formation, this should be at least after the second generation of stars where heavy elements have already been synthesized.
 Moreover, at the time of formation of life, there should not be deleterious radiations in $UV$, $X$ and $\gamma$ wavelengths to dissociate organic molecules \citep{dayal}.
-Recently a higher maximum temperature of the universe that allows for the formation of life has been suggested.
-We may assume universe at the temperature of $T_{max} \sim 300$K with the cosmic ambient temperature comparable to the Earth \citep{loeb} or possible carbon made planets at redshift $z<50$ \citep{mashin}.
-The main problem with these models are the lack of existence of heavy elements as Carbon, Nitrogen, Oxygen, Phosphorus and Sulfur \footnote{ The six element so-called CHNOPS are the backbone of life} \citep{astrobio} where they are essential for the formation of life.
+Recently, a higher maximum temperature of the universe that allows for the formation of life has been suggested.
+We may assume a universe at the temperature of $T_{max} \sim 300$K with the cosmic ambient temperature comparable to that of the Earth \citep{loeb} or possible carbon-made planets at redshift $z<50$ \citep{mashin}.
+The main problem with these models is the lack of existence of heavy elements as carbon, nitrogen, oxygen, phosphorus and sulphur \footnote{ The six element so-called CHNOPS are the backbone of life} \citep{astrobio} in locations where they are essential for the formation of life.

-An astrophysical constrain for $T_{max}$ would be around $z\simeq 1$ which can be translated in terms of temperature as $T_{max}\simeq 10^{-4}$ eV where star formation burst area was near to end \citep{loeb2}.
-The extreme case of $T_{max} \simeq 300$K as suggested by \cite{loeb}, is equivalent to $T_{max}\simeq 10^{-2}$ eV.
+An astrophysical constrain for $T_{max}$ would be around $z\simeq 1$ which can be translated in terms of temperature as $T_{max}\simeq 10^{-4}$ eV, where the star formation burst epoch is near to its end \citep{loeb2}.
+The extreme case of $T_{max} \simeq 300$K, as suggested by \cite{loeb}, is equivalent to $T_{max}\simeq 10^{-2}$ eV.
 Since in a closed universe the lowest temperature happens at the turnaround time, we set $T_{max} = T_{R,t}$.